Vuudi/push_swap/README.md

 # push_swap
-A solution to the push_swap problem in Python
+A naive solution to the push_swap problem in Python